Take control

 Be careful of unwanted messages, emails, or calls that you aren’t expecting.
 These may request personal information, especially if they claim to be from a well-known company or organization.
 If you did not request to be communicated with, it’s likely a scam and not from the person or business they claim to be.

-Are there requests for financial information or payments?
+There are requests for financial information or payments

 Be careful if you receive requests for financial information or payments, particularly if it is unexpected or seems unusual.
 The Better Business Bureau (BBB) offers guidance on recognizing and avoiding financial scams on their Scam Tracker website.
 For example, your bank or the IRS will not contact you via email or text to ask for personal information.